TrigenSoftware/flexis-favicons/README.md

 #### Configuration

-Configuration file is optional.

-A config file is a JSON file called `.faviconsrc` and located in the root directory of the project.
+Although optional, configuration can be defined through `.faviconsrc` JSON file in the root directory of the project

 Supported options: